-Auditors conduct their audit with above mentioned general audit objectives, and analyze accounting practice of the auditee and related evidences, and then, they specify audit aspects and methods to conduct their audit.
+Auditors conduct their audit with the above mentioned general audit objectives, and analyze accounting practices of the auditee and related evidence, and then specify audit aspects and methods to conduct their audit.

-Procedures of Audit
+Procedures of the Audit

 The audits by the Board are conducted as illustrated in the chart below.